vrupak/job-sponsorship-detector/README.md

   - Optional company sponsorship note
   - Dismiss (✖) button that hides the banner until a new job is selected
 * **Company CSV** (`data/companies.csv`) is loaded once and matched with the job posting’s company name
+* **Sidebar Icons** – Company names in the left job sidebar are also scanned, and known sponsors are marked with an icon.

 ---